The above video details the signs and symptoms old dogs show when ageing and what you can do to help.

 Take your dog for shorter and more frequent walks and allow sniffing and exploration (this will help them to sleep at night).

 Short training or play sessions can help exercise their minds and help them concentrate.

 Hide food or use activity feeders.

-Dietary changes or supplements, such as Senilife, which provide more nutrition to protect the brain and may help to slow brain ageing.
+Dietary changes or supplements which provide more nutrition to protect the brain and may help to slow brain ageing.

 Your vet can prescribe further medications to help your dog with more severe signs.